spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 ### Ulna
 ![Ulna](../images/zones/Ulna_left_500.png)

 **Left ulna.
-Left: posterior view, right: anterior view.**
+Left: posterior view; right: anterior view.**

 *Zones*
 1. Olecranon process
 2. Area of the trochlear or semi-lunar notch, including the coronoid process
 3. Radial notch
-4. Proximal half of the diaphysis distal to zone 3
+4. Proximal half of the diaphysis distal to zone 3, including the nutrient foramen, which is located antero-medially
 5. Middle portion of the diaphysis
 6. Superior one-half of the distal third of the diaphysis
 7. Distal half of the distal third of the diaphysis, including the attachment of M. pronator quadratus